 Add DNS nameservers to resolve hostnames.

-Enable the replication of stick table data between HAProxy Enterprise nodes.
+Enable the replication of stick table data between HAProxy Enterprise instances.

-Combine stick table data from multiple HAProxy Enterprise nodes.
+Combine stick table data from multiple HAProxy Enterprise instances.

 Pull updated ACL and Map files from a remote server.